A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 "Come on," Neville said, irritated, taking his hand to pull him towards the hearth near the middle of the room.
 Neville was also blissfully free of Dark Marks.

-An advantage of his bad publicity was being able to chase away people with merely his gaze.
+An advantage of his new standing was that he could stare people away and it actually worked.
 Sinking into his favourite seat in front of the fire was pure bliss.
 He closed his eyes, musing how Nagini would enjoy it here.

 "Hi mate!"
-Ron grinned, coming over to drop onto the nearby couch.
+Ron spotted him from the dormitory stairs.
+He came over to sit on the nearby couch along with a few of his yearmates.
 "Way to get the best seats."

-"Well we're seventh years now, we should get the best seats," Lavender said, joining them on the couch.
+"Well we're seventh years now, we should get the best seats," Lavender asserted.

 Malfoy was fuming delicately Sunday morning at breakfast.
-Harry took a seat next to him with a grin.
+Harry took the seat next to him with a grin.

 "Why the long face?"